civichackingagency/civichackingagency.github.io/_pages/about.md

 ## Civic Hacking Agency

-CHA is focused on connecting youth technologists with a new way of doing civics.
+CHA is focused on connecting technologists with a new way of doing civics.

 We do this through: